realA10001986/Flux-Capacitor/README.md

 Selects the power-up "flux" sound mode.
 "Auto: xx secs" enables the beep for xx seconds after triggering a time travel, and upon power-on.
 Can be changed at any time by typing *00 (off), *01 (on), *02 (Auto 30secs) or *03 (Auto 60secs) followed by OK.

+##### &#9654; Movie sequence for 7 lights

+The original flux capacitor circuit was designed for 7 lights per light bar; however, only 6 lights were installed.
+So there is a visual gap in the movie sequence.
+This option allows choosing between the 7-lights sequence (with gap), and a 6-lights sequence (without gap).
+Defaults to enabled.

+##### &#9654; Skip Box Light animation

+Normally, the Box LEDs flash during the time travel sequence.
+If you prefer to instead have them constantly on during a time travel, check this option.

+##### &#9654; Play time travel sounds

+If other props are connected, they might bring their own time travel sound effects.
+In this case, you can uncheck this to disable the Flux Capacitor's own time travel sounds.
+Note that this only covers sounds played during time travel, not other sound effects.

+##### &#9654; Play TCD-alarm sounds

+If a TCD is connected via BTTFN or MQTT, the FC visually signals when the TCD's alarm sounds.
+If you want the FC to play an alarm sound, check this option.

 ##### &#9654; Screen saver timer

 Enter the number of minutes until the Screen Saver should become active when the FC is idle.